 Families that followed public health officials’ guidance and stayed close to home were not able to use the EKO pass.
 On August 31, the 2019–2020 EKO pass expired, and the Trump administration refused to extend the pass for nearly two months before relenting.
 COVID-19 has shown no signs of abating, and the extension only covers kids who are now in fifth grade.
 Unless something changes, come next summer, another cohort of fourth graders will miss out on their chance to visit a national park.

 Advocating for Children

-OAK is actively working to convince the Department of the Interior and Secretary David Bernhardt to extend the EKO pass.
+OAK actively worked to convince the Department of the Interior and Secretary David Bernhardt to extend the EKO pass.
 In August, more than 30 organizations, including Sierra Club and NRPA, signed onto a letter asking Secretary Bernhardt to extend the pass.
 Letters from bipartisan members of Congress followed, along with negative media attention, and after two months of delays, the Department extended the pass to fifth graders for one year.
 However, this is a temporary fix.

 The outdoors can be a place of respite and healing.
 We all, especially our children, will need nature to recover from the physical and mental health effects of COVID-19.
 Extending the EKO pass into next year was a no brainer.
 The real work lies ahead to ensure that all children have expanded opportunities to enjoy the benefits of the outdoors they desperately need.